cpsxen/cps-xen/README.md

 * if a strategy has been switched
 * if a new VM has been instantiated

 Since Linux Kernel version 3.12 a new netback model has been introduced which utilizes multiple kernel threads for packet processing.
-Each VM has beed given a dedicated process named *vif[Domain ID]*.
+Each VM has been given a dedicated process named *vif[Domain ID]*.
 Through the POSIX interface (*chrt* command) in *Dom0* the scheduling priority of this process can be synchronized with the VMM-scheduler priority of the corresponding VM.
 This step will provide lower latencies and jitter as well as tighter response time bounds for the given VM.

+### Citing CPS-Xen

+Please cite the CPS-Xen paper [4] in any research that uses CPS-Xen.

 ### Conditions of Use